-cbdMD, Inc. To Host Conference Call to Discuss September 30, 2024 Fourth Quarter and Fiscal Year 2024 Results
+cbdMD, Inc. to Host Conference Call to Discuss September 30, 2024 Fourth Quarter and Fiscal Year 2024 Results

-Charlotte, North Carolina--(Newsfile Corp. - December 12, 2024) - cbdMD, Inc. (NYSE American: YCBD) (NYSE American: YCBDpA) one of the nation's leading, highly trusted and widely recognized CBD companies, today announces that it will host a conference call at 4:20 p.m., Eastern Time, on Tuesday, December 17, 2024, to discuss the company's September 30, 2024 fourth quarter and fiscal year 2024 financial results and business progress.
+Charlotte, North Carolina--(Newsfile Corp. - December 18, 2024) - cbdMD, Inc. (NYSE American: YCBD) (NYSE American: YCBDpA), one of the nation's leading, highly trusted and widely recognized CBD companies, today announces that it will host a conference call at 4:20 p.m., Eastern Time, on Wednesday, December 18, 2024, to discuss the company's September 30, 2024 fourth quarter and fiscal year 2024 financial results and business progress.

 CONFERENCE CALL DETAILS